These Are The Differences Between An ICO and an IDO

 Return on Investment: 202,566%

 BNB, formerly Binance Coin, is the native coin of the BNB Chain and is associated with the Binance cryptocurrency exchange ecosystem.
-The coin was launched in July 2017 via an ICO which raised $15 million worth of ETH.
+It was launched in July 2017 via an ICO that raised $15 million worth of ETH.